pwnforce/2025-09-succinct/README.md

 - A valid execution being unprovable (i.e. completeness issues), where the ELF at hand is derived from the given SP1 toolchain with a memory safe Rust program.
 - An invalid execution being provable (i.e. soundness issues).
+- Refer to the HackMD documentation for more areas of concern and explanations.

 ## Main invariants